1993 Los Angeles mayoral election: Declined

-Election
+Campaign

 After the retirement of Tom Bradley, the seat was open for the first time since the 1929 election when incumbent George E. Cryer retired.
 Many city council members ran for the post, including Michael Woo, Joel Wachs, Nate Holden, and Ernani Bernardi.
 Other local area politicians, including Assemblyman Richard Katz, Deputy Mayor Linda Greigo, and Board of Recreation and Parks Commissioner Richard Riordan.

 Riordan spent $4.2 million during the campaign, with much of the donations to him from the more conservative San Fernando Valley, Westside, and Harbor area.
 In the primary election, Riordan and Woo advanced to the runoff.

 Riordan and Woo criticized each other over their ability to fight crime and about the economy, with Riordan calling Woo a career politician and Woo saying that Riordan was a "symbol of 1980s greed."
 In the runoff election, Riordan defeated Woo, with the Jewish population in Los Angeles seen by some as the defining factor for Riordan's win.
 Some newspapers also said that Riordan's hiring of gay staffers helped bolster the vote from gay and lesbians in the city as well.